-Seven out of 10 people over age 65 will need long-term care (LTC)1 at some point in their lives, but only two out of 10 are planning how to pay for it.2
+Seven out of 10 people over age 65 will need long-term care (LTC)1 at some point in their lives, but less than 8% have purchased any type of long-term care insurance.2

 LTC is a topic most people don't want to talk about.
 As a result, many people resist planning for it as well.